hunter-yeago/Language-Learning-Tool/FEATURE_ROADMAP.md

 3. Ensure consistency with current architecture
 4. Consider impact on related features
 5. Update this document when features are completed or requirements change

+### 19. Word History
+**Status:** Future
+**Priority:** Medium

+**Requirements:**
+- Can see the history of how the word was used.
+- First it was unused.
+- Then it was wrong.
+- Then it was right.
+- Then it was partially correct?
+- have access to the essay / tutor / whatever in the history

+---